rameshelamathi/k2store/index.md

 Since J2Store already has over 200+ payment gateways, shipping methods and apps, it would be quite beneficial to store owners switching from K2Store.
 They can now build a robust online business using J2Store and its ecosystem.

 ### What are the next steps?
 If you are running a store with K2Store, please consider switching to J2Store.
-It has integration with K2 and you can continue to use your K2 Items as products.
+NOTE: You will need to re-create your products as Joomla articles because J2Store uses the Joomla articles as products.

 ### I still have an active PRO subscription